TOURS COMPLETED

 In the afternoon, return to Savannah, Georgia, and tour the Telfair Museum of Art, which includes the Telfair Academy of Arts and Sciences (permanent collection), the new Jepson Center for the Arts (20th-21st century art), and the historic Owens-Thomas House.

-Discover Savannah on Monday: morning walking tour through Savannah's Historic District.
+Discover Savannah on a walking tour through Savannah's Historic District.
 Afternoon bus tour of Mid-Century Modern Savannah.

 With Boston as our home base, travel by coach through beautiful New England, exploring art and architecture.
-Begin in Boston with visits to the Museum of Fine Arts, the Isabella Stewart Gardner Museum, the John F. Kennedy Library and Museum, and Henry Hobson Richardson's Trinity Church (see above).
+In Boston, visit the Museum of Fine Arts, the Isabella Stewart Gardner Museum, the Harvard Art Museums, and Henry Hobson Richardson's Trinity Church (see above) in Boston’s Back Bay.

-In Salem, famous for the witch trials of 1692, visit the Peabody Essex Museum and historic houses from three centuries.
+In Salem, famous for the witch trials of 1692, visit the Peabody Essex Museum.
+In Gloucester, the Cape Ann Museum and the Sleeper-McCann House (Beauport).
 In Lincoln, see the Gropius House, designed for his family by German-born architect Walter Gropius, who came to the Boston area to head Harvard's School of Architecture before the World War II.
 Also in Lincoln, discover the DeCordova Museum and Sculpture Park, a contemporary art museum in a beautiful setting.

 Return to Top